Osseointegration Group of Australia

-The Osseointegration Group of Australia is an organisation founded by Sydney orthopedic surgeon and osseointegration specialist Dr Munjed Al Muderis.
+The Osseointegration Group of Australia is an Australian organisation founded by Sydney orthopedic surgeon and osseointegration specialist Munjed Al Muderis.
 The Osseointegration Group of Australia Team is made up of specialists from various fields including prosthetics, physio, rehabilitation, anesthesia and psychology.

 Osseointegration surgery involves the insertion of a titanium implant into the femur or tibia of an amputee.
 The implant than connects with an external prosthetic component which eliminates the need for traditional rigid socket prosthetics.
-The surgery and the follow up from the team aims to provide patients with a greater quality of life through increased mobility and reduced discomfort.
+The surgery and the follow-up from the team aims to provide patients with a greater quality of life through increased mobility and reduced discomfort.
 The group offers support before and after the surgery providing rehabilitation, physiotherapy and pain management.